ddxfish/sapphire/README.md

 # Sapphire

-Sapphire is a privacy-first virtual persona framework.
-This connects to any LLM to make what seems like a hearing and talking person with long term memory.
+You talk to it, but it's her that talks back.
+Customize your own virtual people: TTS, STT, wakeword, personality, goals, emotions.
 You can use it with a mic/speaker, Web UI, or both.
-This is production code under active development with support.
-If the other virtual assistants or AI companions weren't customizable or modular enough, try Sapphire.
+Highly extensible, just drag in funcs or plugins.
+Built-in tools: long-term memory, web access, self-prompt editing.
+This is made for YOU to make your own personas.

 <img width="2253" height="1472" alt="image" src="https://github.com/ddxfish/sapphire/blob/main/docs/screenshots/sapphire-ai.png" />

-This is a one-person passion project that took me a lifetime to build.
+This is a one-person passion project that took me a lifetime to build over many iterations.
+It will never be done.

 ![License: AGPL-3.0](https://img.shields.io/badge/License-AGPL_3.0-blue.svg)
 ![Python 3.10+](https://img.shields.io/badge/Python-3.10+-green.svg)